faroukbmiled/RyukSign/README.md

 # RyukSign

 ### Added:
-- Added background downloading with notifications
+- Background downloading with notifications.
-- Added a btn to quickly add popular repos
+- Added a button for quickly adding popular repositories.
-- Tweaks to default settings and to signing and more...
+- Various tweaks to default settings, signing, and more.
+- Faster and smoother search with debouncing and background processing, especially for large repositories.
+- Tracks previously installed apps and available updates.
+Clicking an installed app takes you to the Library tab with the app highlighted.

 ### Todo:
-- Live activity implementation for downloading
+- Live Activity support for downloads.
-- UI tweaking to the sources tab
+- More UI improvements to the Sources tab.